nhsconnect/nhslogin/src/single-sign-on2.md

 - Asserted tokens are one time tokens (TTL 60 sec)
 - Partner services can control which other partner services they share SSO with

-NHS login supports two parameters asserted_login_identity and prompt as part of the OIDC flow which will allows for seamless login between two Relying Parties (RP1 and RP2).
+NHS login supports two parameters `asserted_login_identity` and `prompt` as part of the OIDC flow which will allows for seamless login between two Relying Parties (RP1 and RP2).

 ---

 ## Technical details

+Please refer to NHS login [external interface specification](https://nhsconnect.github.io/nhslogin/interface-spec-doc/) for most up-to-date technical details

 ### parameter: prompt